Combat!: Lost Sheep, Lost Shepherd

 history, and the Wild West as a fresh start.
 The town of Purgatory (a foretaste

-of Hell in High Plains Drifter in some respects) offers this, somewhere
+of Hell in Eastwood’s High Plains Drifter some ways) offers this,

-between its muddy torpor and its wildcat, Patience (Suzanne Pleshette), who
+somewhere between its muddy torpor and its wildcat, Patience (Suzanne

 Latigo (James